Ohio Paycheck Calculator 2026 โ Estimate Your Take-Home Pay

 Social Security & Medicare (FICA)

 Every Ohio paystub calculator includes FICA.
-This deducts 6.2% of your gross pay for Social Security (up to the wage limit) and 1.45% for Medicare (on all earnings).
+This deducts 6.2% for Social Security (up to the 2026 wage limit) and 1.45% for Medicare on all earnings.

 Minimum Wage & Cost of Living

-Ohio's minimum wage is indexed to inflation, increasing annually ($10.45+ per hour in 2024/25).
-The cost of living in Ohio is generally lower than the national average, making it an affordable place to live despite the local taxes.
+Ohio's minimum wage is indexed to inflation and increases annually.
+The cost of living in Ohio is generally lower than the national average, which helps offset the impact of both state and local income taxes.

 How to Increase Your Take-Home Pay